pharmaverse/admiral/tests/testthat/_snaps/derive_vars_query.md

       !
 The source variables (values of `SRCVAR`) must be numeric or character. i AELLTCD is of type logical

-# derive_vars_for_query Test 6: Error is given if both TERMCHAR/TERMNUM are NA/empty
+# derive_vars_query Test 6: Error is given if both TERMCHAR/TERMNUM are NA/empty

     Code
       derive_vars_query(my_ae, query)